learn-academy-2022-echo/week-6-assessment-jmagistrado/interview-questions.md

 Researched answer:

 $rails g model - creates the model file and you are able to create new instances from the class.
 Along with using this command, you must also include the name of the model, the name of each of the columns and what data type the column will has as arguments.
-When you go into your application , you will see that a model file was created and named after the name you've assigned it.
+When you go into your application, you will see that a model file was created and named after the name you've assigned it, as well as the columns that will be included and what data type it will take in.

+I have used this command in the past when I wanted to create a model file.
+For example, if I was making a model to track cookie sales, I might name my model Cookie and it would have a column to track the amount of cookies in stock (takes in an integer), cookie name (takes in a string), cost to make 1 cookie (integer), and ingredients (string).
+It is a helpful command to be able to create your model with all your columns that you might need.
+However, in case you forget to generate one column, you still have the ability to generate another column that will be attached to the model.
+To do this, you will simply use another command $rails g migration.

 $rails g migration - this creates a migrate file within the database folder which allows you to change the shape of the data base by adding columns, creating a table, and changing tables just to name a few.
-It essentially allows for modifications in case something needs to be changed within your already created database
+It essentially allows for modifications in case something needs to be changed within your already created database.
+Going off of the previous example of forgetting to create a certain column - For example, if I was creating a model to track cookie sales and I forgot to have a column that would be used to track the amount of cookies are sold weekly, I can use this command to add a column after I had already generated the model.

 $rails g resource - May be considered one of the more useful commands because it generates a model with the columns you need along with its associated data types, it generates a controller, view folder, migrations and the RESTful routes.
+This is one of the newest generate commands that I have learned about.
+This is a super useful command because it cuts out several steps from creating an application.
+As this command generates mulitple files, the developer does not to need to remember to run multiple commands to generate all the files they need or need to create the RESTful routes themselves.
+This saves the developer in set up time and makes them more efficient.

 4. Consider the Rails routes below.
 What is the name of the controller method that would be called by each route?
 What action would each of the controller methods perform?